steptools/NC.js/src/server/api/v3/temp_doc.md

 ### Module structure
 + `file.js` contains code for the file system.
 + `state.js` contains code for looping through the simulation and getting key and delta states.
 + `step.js` contains code for getting information on workingsteps
 + 'geometry.js' contains code for getting information about the geometry of a given project
-+ 'projects.js' contains code for getting information about the current projects available
++ 'tolerances.js' contains code for getting information about the current tolerances
 + 'tool.js' contains code for getting information about the current tools within the given project
++ 'changelog.js' contains code for getting changelog info to the front end

 ### Coding Conventions
 + When in doubt, follow the [Node Style Guide] https://github.com/felixge/node-style-guide